Azad Humbatov: Military service

 In the Second Karabakh War, which lasted from September 27 to November 10, 2020, Azad Humbatov actively participated in battles in the Fuzuli, Gubadli, and Lachin directions.
 As a tank platoon commander, he risked his life to capture five enemy tanks and bring them to his positions.
 He also repeatedly managed to rescue his wounded comrades from enemy encirclement.

 At the beginning of the war, the tank under his command hit a Land mine.
 He sustained an injury to his leg, and upon seeing that his tank driver had suffered more severe wounds, he carried him on his back for 25 kilometers through forested terrain.
 After two days, he successfully brought him back to their combat post.
 Following this incident, Humbatov was sent to a hospital in Beylagan for treatment.
 However, he left his treatment incomplete and returned to the battlefield.

 During the battles, he was reassigned from commanding a tank unit to leading an infantry combat unit where he was needed.

 On October 27, 2020, while returning with his unit during the battles for Lachin, he was targeted by enemy artillery fire, sustained severe injuries, and died before reaching the hospital.
-Humabtov was buried in the Second Alley of Honor.
+Humbatov was buried in the Second Alley of Honor.

 For his bravery in the Second Karabakh War, Azad Humbatov was posthumously awarded the title of Hero of the Patriotic War on December 9, 2020.
 He was also posthumously awarded the For the Fatherland Medal on December 15, 2020, for "his participation in combat operations ensuring the territorial integrity of Azerbaijan and for honorably fulfilling his military duties during the execution of assigned tasks".
 Additionally, on December 25, 2020, he was awarded the For the Liberation of Fuzuli Medal and the For the Liberation of Khojavend Medal.